lqu/incubator/Deploying.md

 The machine images built *can* depend on Heat metadata, or they can just contain configured Chef/Puppet/Salt credentials, depending on how much of TripleO is in use.
-Avoiding Heat is useful when doing a incremental adoption of TripleO (see later in this document).
+Avoiding Heat is useful when doing an incremental adoption of TripleO (see later in this document).

 ## Baremetal machine deployment